top of page

 • High-impact workouts

 Gentle walking may be okay.
+Listen to your body and don’t push yourself too hard.

 Follow Pelvic Rest if Recommended